Advice is a dangerous gift, even from the wise to the wise, and all courses may run ill.J.R.R. Tolkien

 - I put a plane blade I know well to the stone, take a few strokes, and like a bow on violin strings I feel the friction and listen to the music made;

 None of these critical tests can be conducted long-distance.
-BTW, if you think any of them are pointless, then I know where you can get a good deal on some swamp land in North Korea (well, actually its a settlement pond for a chrome plating factory, but the effluent discharge was recently brought up to 1876 standards so there is pesky vegetation, fish or wildlife to deal with, and the price is right!)
+BTW, if you think any of them are pointless, then I know where you can get a good deal on some swamp land in North Korea (well, actually its a settlement pond for a chrome plating factory, but the effluent discharge was recently brought up to 1876 standards so there is no pesky vegetation, or endangered fish or wildlife to deal with, and the price is right!)

 I love my natural finishing stones, the feel of using them, the smell, and the pretty finish they produce on my blades.
 They are part of the romance unique to Japanese blades.
 I believe the stones I use now and their sisters worn to slivers in past decades were worth every penny I paid for them, but I recognize this is an emotional rather than practical viewpoint, and difficult to defend economically.